Robert Pindyck: Teaching and Research

-Professor Pindyck's most recent research has been related to how government policy can address potential global catastrophic events, such as major pandemics, nuclear or bio-terrorism, or a climate catastrophe.
+Pindyck's most recent research has been related to how government policy can address potential global catastrophic events, such as major pandemics, nuclear or bio-terrorism, or a climate catastrophe.
 His work has shown how traditional cost-benefit analysis fails when applied to policies to avert potential catastrophes, and how the value of lost lives can be taken into account in analyses of catastrophic events.

-Teaching and Consulting

-At the M.I.T.
-Sloan School of Management, Professor Pindyck has taught courses in microeconomics, market structure and corporate strategy, and econometrics.
-He has won numerous teaching awards at M.I.T, including the Jamieson Prize for Excellence in Teaching (2018).
+Publications

-Professor Pindyck is also the co-author of three textbooks.
+Pindyck is also the co-author of three textbooks.
 With Avinash Dixit, he wrote Investment Under Uncertainty (Princeton University Press, 1994; ISBN 0691034109), the first textbook exclusively about the real options approach to investments, and described as “a born-classic” in view of its importance to the theory.
 With Daniel L. Rubinfeld he is the author of two widely used textbooks, Microeconomics (9th Edition, Pearson, 2018; ISBN 9780134184241), and Econometric Models and Economic Forecasts (4th Edition, McGraw-Hill, 1998; ISBN 0079132928).

-In addition to his academic research and teaching, Professor Pindyck has been a consultant to a large number of public and private organizations.